 - Able to translate a variety of articles correctly and elegantly

 From 1992, HSK had 11 levels.
 The levels were then simplified in 2010 and some contents removed, such as scientific terminology, sayings, and outdated words such as phonebooths.
 A total of 4189 words were purged, and 349 added.

-Now there’s HSK1 to HSK6 which ranges from Beginner (1&2) to Elementary (3) to Intermediate (4) to Advanced (5&6).
+Now, from 2010 t0 July 1st, 2021, HSK1 to HSK6 which ranges from Beginner (1&2) to Elementary (3) to Intermediate (4) to Advanced (5&6).
 In total there are around 5000 words to know.